Killigrew Family

 Placed by his sorrowing brother.

-The coats of arms is "argent within a bordure sable bezanty, an eagle displayed with two heads of the second, armed or" (a silver shield with a border and a black two-headed eagle)
+The coat of arms is "argent within a bordure sable bezanty, an eagle displayed with two heads of the second, armed or" (a silver shield with a border and a black two-headed eagle)

-Three of Thomas's sisters are also buried in the Abbey: Anne, dresser to the queen and wife of George Kirke, who was drowned in the Thames and buried on 9th July 1641; Mary wife of Sir John James buried on 10th November 1677 (she has a monument in the north choir aisle); and Elizabeth wife of Viscount Shannon who was buried on 4th January 1681.
+Three of Thomas's sisters are also buried in the Abbey.
+Anne, born in 1607, dresser to the queen and wife of George Kirke, was drowned in the Thames near London Bridge and buried near the font in the church on 9th July 1641.
+Mary wife of Sir John James, was buried on 10th November 1677 and has a monument in the north choir aisle.
+And Elizabeth born in 1622 who married at Whitehall in 1638 Francis Boyle who was later created Viscount Shannon.
+She was buried on 4th January 1681 as Vicountess Shannon (location in the Abbey not given in the register).

 Henry Killigrew S.T.P. [professor of sacred theology] Prebendary of this College gave this marble pavement.
 Died March 14 1699